 Equine can become easily confused and panicked with smoke; however sometimes they are able to escape the fire and may return days later.
-Even burnt and blind animals often find their way home
+Even burnt and blind animals often find their way home, following familiar paths and smelling for water and food

 Owners should also ensure they search for missing animals who may still be alive and suffering.
-Searching should not stop until they are found and assisted
+Food and water should be put out in several places and searching should not stop until they are found and assisted